Efficient implementation of randomized quantum algorithms with dynamic circuits: Results and Discussions

 Finally, the measured result is stored in the classical bit ``$\mr{Result}$''.
 We can estimate the expected value for the randomized measurement by using the selected basis stored in $\mr{Store\_Z}$ and $\mr{Store\_XY}$ in addition to the measured result in $\mr{Result}$.
 Note that if the ratio of measurement bases needs to be changed, which happens in the Locally-Biased Classical Shadow~\cite{Hadfield2020-cr} for example, it can be adjusted by modifying the RY rotation angles.

 We calculate the expectation values $\expval{Z}$, $\expval{X}$, and $\expval{Y}$ based on their respective eigenstates $\ket{0}$, $\ket{+}$, and $\ket{y+}$ using $U_{\mr{p}}=I,H$, and $R_X(-\pi/2)$.
 The whole quantum computations were conducted based on Qiskit~\cite{Javadi-Abhari2024-qm}.
-The results obtained using the QASM simulator and the real device $ibmq\_kolkata$ are presented in Figs.~\ref{One_qubit_test_1column.png}(b) and (c), respectively.
+The results obtained using the QASM simulator and the real device $ibmq\_kolkata$ are presented in Figs.~\ref{FIG3_One_qubit_test_1column.pdf}(b) and (c), respectively.
 The values in each row were obtained by executing a single type of dynamic circuit for 100,000 shots.
 In both the figures, only the expectation values corresponding to the eigenstates are almost 1, while the others are almost 0.
 The execution time for these 100,000 quantum circuits was 40 seconds, which is obtained from the value of time\_taken in a result output.
 For comparison with the conventional approach, we executed 100 random measurement circuits by 1 shot for 100 jobs; then the execution took 540 seconds.
 Therefore, the proposed method achieved a speedup of $\frac{100000}{40} / \frac{100}{540} \approx 14,000$ times.
+Note that as in Appendix~\ref{sec: execution time analysis}, we found the slowdown in the conventional approach is likely due to the compilation time rather than the pure execution time of quantum circuits~\cite{Karalekas2020-kd, Dalvi2024-bq}.

+We discuss the noise overhead in our implementations.
+A possible source of the overhead introduced by ancilla qubits is the error arising from deviations of the measured probability distribution from the ideal one; for the example in this section, if the measurement error rate is $e$, the probabilities ${\rm Pr}({\rm measure}~X), {\rm Pr}({\rm measure}~Y)$, and ${\rm Pr}({\rm measure}~Z)$ change from the ideal $1/3$ to $(1-e/2)/3, (1-e/2)/3$ and $(1+e)/3$, respectively.
+However, we can check the measurement outcomes from the ancilla qubits for each shot.
+Thus, for algorithms with few outcomes, specifically, $n_{\mr{c}j} = \order{\log n_{\mr{s}}}$, this discrepancy can be witnessed and rectified by rejection sampling, which gives an actual shot count reduction, although the rejection sampling would be impractical for the distribution with $\Omega(\mr{poly}(n_\mr{s}))$ outcomes.
+We mention that this discrepancy can arise due to errors introduced by the quantum implementation of the classical sampling procedure, including measurement errors and errors that scale with the complexity of the classical sampling process.